-Are you interested in seriously ramping up your blogging strategy for 2020 and beyond?
+Are you interested in seriously ramping up your blogging strategy?
 These specially hand-picked blogging statistics are going to help with that … and there’s definitely plenty of them here for you to work with.

 Whether you fancy learning how long your blog posts really should be, or how many times you should share them on social media after you’ve published them, or how many images you should add, or even which platform(s) you should use for best results, you’d best make yourselves comfortable.